Guides6 min read

 AI-Powered Targeting

-Machine learning-powered targeting uses advanced AI to analyze user behavior, search patterns, and engagement history.
-The algorithm improves over time as it learns what converts.
+:::highlight Machine Learning Machine learning-powered targeting uses advanced AI to analyze user behavior, search patterns, and engagement history.
+The algorithm improves over time as it learns what converts. :::

 Targeting Options